All information presented on the MD Program admissions web pages is for the entering year 2020.

 The MCAT is required for acceptance.

-The MCAT assesses your problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.
+The MCAT assesses problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.
 There is a fee to register for the exam, however some may qualify for the Fee Assistance Program.

-Successful completion of required courses, as well as rigorous upper-level coursework, suggests that you possess some of the competencies needed to excel in medical school.
+Successful completion of required courses, as well as rigorous upper-level coursework, suggests that an applicant possess some of the competencies needed to excel in medical school.
 But fulfilling course requirements is just a starting point.
 The Elson S. Floyd College of Medicine seeks well-rounded, intellectually curious students who explore a wide range of disciplines.